Meta slapped with record $1.3 billion EU fine over data privacy - KESQ

 By Hanna Ziady, CNN

-London (CNN) — Meta has been fined a record-breaking €1.2 billion ($1.3 billion) by European regulators for transferring data belonging to Facebook’s EU users to servers in the United States.
+London (CNN) — Meta has been fined a record-breaking €1.2 billion ($1.3 billion) by European Union regulators for transferring the personal data of Facebook’s EU users to servers in the United States.

-The European Data Protection Board announced the fine in a statement Monday and said it followed an inquiry into Facebook (FB) by the Irish Data Protection Commission, the chief privacy regulator overseeing Meta’s operations in Europe.
+The European Data Protection Board announced the fine in a statement Monday, saying it followed an inquiry into Facebook (FB) by the Irish Data Protection Commission, the chief regulator overseeing Meta’s operations in Europe.

-The fine is the largest ever levied under Europe’s signature data privacy law, known as the General Data Protection Regulation (GDPR).
+The fine is the largest ever levied under Europe’s signature data privacy law, known as the General Data Protection Regulation, or GDPR.
+Meta has also been ordered to cease the processing of personal data of European users in the United States within six months.

 Meta’s infringement is “very serious since it concerns transfers that are systematic, repetitive and continuous,” said Andrea Jelinek, chair of the European Data Protection Board.